Novaly-Studios/XSignal/README.md

 # XSignal

-E(X)tended signal is an API implementing Roblox's default Signal pattern, wiht some useful additions to help prevent memory leaks and manage multiple Signals.
+E(X)tended signal is an API implementing Roblox's default Signal pattern, with some useful additions to help prevent memory leaks and manage multiple Signals.
 This should be compatible with any other Signal library too.

 ## Usage Examples (additional features vs regular Signals)